caas-team/py-kube-downscaler/README.md

 will be automatically deleted.

-2) Downscaling Jobs With Admission Controllers: Kube Downscaler will block the creation of all new Jobs using Admission Policies created with an Admission Controller (Kyverno or Gatekeeper, depending on the user's choice)
+2) Downscaling Jobs With Admission Controllers: Kube Downscaler will block the creation of all new Jobs using Admission Policies created with an Admission Controller (Kyverno or Gatekeeper, depending on the user's choice).

 In both cases, all Jobs created by CronJob will not be modified unless the user specifies via the `--include-resources` argument that they want to turn off both Jobs and CronJobs